spratt/Code-Review/INSTALL.md

 Requirements:
 (tested versions appear in parentheses)

-* unix (OS X 10.6.8, OS X 10.8.2, Fedora 18, Ubuntu 12.10)
+* unix (OS X 10.9.3)
-* node (v0.10.4)
+* Python (3.3.5)
-* npm (1.2.11)
+* virtualenv (1.11.4)
-* node-gyp (v0.8.4)
+* pip (1.5.4)
-* redis (2.6.12)
+* bottle (0.12.7)
-* gcc (4.7.2)
+* uWSGI (2.0.4)
-* GNU Wget (1.14)

 Installation Instructions:

-1. open a terminal
-2. `git clone --recurse-submodules git@github.com:CarletonU-COMP2406-W2013/Steamed-Pears.git CodeReview`
-3. cd into `CodeReview`
-4. Run `bin/install_server.sh`

-This will clone the project into a folder and initialize its git submodules.

-Usage Instructions:
+1. Clone the repo.

-1. cd into CodeReview, the root directory of the project.
+2. cd to the root of the cloned repo dir.
-2. Run `bin/start.sh`

-Now you should be able to access the server running on localhost:8080.

-If you would like to stop the server, follow the above instructions but instead run bin/stop.sh as the final step.

-If you would like to restart the server, simply run bin/start.sh again.

-If something has gone horribly wrong, follow the above instructions but instead run bin/reset_dev.sh as the final step.
-WARNING!!!
-This will destroy your development database and delete the locally installed npm modules.
-This is the best way to bring your installation back to a known state, but you will lose all the data in your copy of the application.
+3. cd src/server
+4. virtualenv develop
+5. pip install -U bottle
+6. pip install -U uwsgi
+7. source develop/bin/activate
+8. cd ../..
+9. bin/start.sh

+This will start a web server running on port 8000 that serves the static files and the dynamic content.

 Production